 5. Find the hole in the tube

 Add some air to the tube.
-Small punctures will allow the tube to take some air, long enough to pass the tube through your hands and under a moistened lip.
+Small punctures will allow the tube to hold some air long enough for you to pass the tube through your hands and under a moistened lip.
 You should feel/hear/sense the air escaping.

 6. Don't lose the hole